Jeremy Kyle: Television

-In May 2019, the recording and broadcasting of The Jeremy Kyle Show was suspended after a guest committed suicide shortly after appearing in an episode of the series.
+In May 2019, the recording and broadcasting of The Jeremy Kyle Show was suspended after a guest died by suicide shortly after appearing in an episode of the series.
 A review of the episode occurred before any resumption of the programme's transmission, and on 15 May 2019, ITV confirmed that the series had ceased production with immediate effect.
 It has since been revealed that more guests had taken their own lives following their appearances in this and another programme hosted by Kyle on Channel 5, Britain's Worst Husband.

 Kyle began developing a new show for ITV three months after his show was cancelled.
 ITV's director of television Kevin Lygo said a pilot episode was being made with Kyle, but the new show would not air in The Jeremy Kyle Shows old timeslot.

 In early September 2021, it was announced that Kyle would present TalkRadio Drivetime between Monday and Thursday.
 The show started on 13 September.
 In April 2022, he announced his return to television to present a primetime show for TalkTV.

+In September 2024 the inquest for 63-year-old Steve Dymond, in Winchester, heard that he had been found dead from the combined effect of a morphine overdose and a heart condition, at his home in Portsmouth in May 2019.
+Kyle denied humiliating the guest on his former talk show a week earlier, in an attempt to prove he had cheated on his partner.
+In the footage, shown at the inquest, Kyle told the guest to "grow a pair" and "I wouldn't trust you with a chocolate button".
+Dymond's son Carl Woolley told the inquest his father had been "very down" after the recording and told the hearing: "Jeremy Kyle had got the crowd to egg on, to boo at him and stuff, he was cast as the liar before he had even spoken."
+On 10 September, however, the coroner ruled that there was "no causal link" between Dymond's appearance on the show and his subsequent death.